What is scarlet fever?

 - Eating soft foods and drinking plenty of cool liquids, particularly if the throat is very painful.

-- Oral antihistamines or calamine lotion to relieve the itch of rash.
+- Oral antihistamines and emollients to relieve the itch of rash.

 - Keep fingernails short on young children to prevent them from damaging the skin.